This post is part of the Attachment Parenting Month blog carnival, hosted by Attachment Parenting International.

 I’m so thankful for the gift of play!
 May it teach, heal and produce giggles in all our lives this week and always.

 How have you used play with your kiddos?
 Was it as fun for you as it was for them?
-I’d love to hear your stories!sign up for once-a-month email updates here!
+I’d love to hear your stories!sign up for email updates here!